saketlad75/tripmind/backend/README_AGENTS.md

 ## StayAgent

-The StayAgent uses **Dedalus Labs** to find accommodations for trips.
-It searches for properties via Airbnb API or embeddings search, filtering by amenities, reviews, and photos.
+The StayAgent uses **Google Gemini API** to find accommodations for trips.
+It uses AI reasoning to search for properties, filtering by amenities, reviews, and photos.

 ### Features

-- Uses Dedalus Labs with MCP servers for semantic search
+- Uses Google Gemini API for AI-powered search
-- Integrates with Exa MCP for travel research
-- Uses Brave Search MCP for accommodation information
 - Parses results into structured Accommodation objects
 - Filters by user preferences (amenities, budget, location)
+- Handles rate limits with automatic retry logic

 ### Usage